Dental plaque: Bacteria

-The bulk of the microorganisms that form the biofilm are Streptococcus mutans and other anaerobes, though the precise composition varies by location in the mouth.
+The bulk of the microorganisms that form the biofilm are Streptococcus mutans and other anaerobes.
+However, the precise composition varies by location in the mouth.
 Examples of such anaerobes include fusobacterium and actinobacteria.
-S. mutans and other anaerobes are the initial colonisers of the tooth surface, and play a major role in the establishment of the early biofilm community.
+S. mutans and other anaerobes are the initial colonizers of the tooth surface, and play a major role in the establishment of the early biofilm community.
 Streptococcus mutans uses the enzyme glucansucrase to convert sucrose into a sticky, extracellular, dextran-based polysaccharide that allows the bacteria to cohere, forming plaque.
-(Sucrose is the only sugar that bacteria can use to form this sticky polysaccharide).
+Sucrose is the only sugar that bacteria can use to form this sticky polysaccharide.
 These microorganisms all occur naturally in the oral cavity and are normally harmless.
-However, failure to remove plaque by regular tooth-brushing allows them to proliferate unchecked and thereby build up in a thick layer, which can by virtue of their ordinary metabolism cause any of various dental diseases for the host.
-Those microorganisms nearest the tooth surface typically obtain energy by fermenting dietary sucrose; during fermentation they begin to produce acids.
+However, failure to remove plaque by regular tooth-brushing allows them to proliferate unchecked and build up in a thick layer, which can cause various dental diseases for the host.
+Those microorganisms nearest the tooth surface typically obtain energy by fermenting dietary sucrose, and during fermentation they begin to produce acids.

 The bacterial equilibrium position varies at different stages of formation.
 Below is a summary of the bacteria that may be present during the phases of plaque maturation: